outpaddling/LPJS/README.md

 besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL uses older Linux kernels, compilers, and other tools, which makes it difficult to run the latest open source software.
+Facilitating small-scale HPC on platforms other than RHEL can help address this issue.

 The LPJS project does not aim to compete for market share on top 500 clusters.
-In contrast, we are committed to serving the small-scale HPC niche that other
-HPC software has abandoned by adhering to the following design principals:
+In contrast, we are committed to serving the small-scale HPC niche that other HPC software has abandoned, by adhering to the following design principals:

 - KISS (Keep it simple, stupid): We will not allow LPJS to fall victim to creeping feature syndrome.
 We focus on maintaining high quality in essential features, not implementing every feature someone thinks would be cool.

-- Complete portability: Our primary intention is to foster research and development of HPC clusters using any POSIX operating system on any hardware or cloud platform.
+- Complete portability: One of our primary goals is to foster research and development of HPC clusters using any POSIX operating system on any hardware or cloud platform.
 You can run it on RHEL if you like, but you can also use Debian Linux, Dragonfly BSD, FreeBSD, MacOS, NetBSD, OpenBSD, Ubuntu, or any of the other dozens of Unix-like systems available.
-In fact, you can run a hybrid cluster with multiple different operating systems.
-Our test environment includes 4 different operating systems + a Rock64 running FreeBSD:
+In fact, you can easily run a hybrid cluster with multiple different operating systems.
+Our test environment includes 4 different operating systems + a Rock64 running
+FreeBSD:

 ```
 FreeBSD moray.acadix  bacon ~/Prog/Src/LPJS 1029: lpjs-nodes